Date Adopted: 9/30/2013

 This policy shall not be construed or applied to restrict academic freedom at the University of Montana Western, nor shall it be construed to restrict constitutionally protected expression, even though such expression may be taken as offensive, unpleasant, or even hateful.

-All complaints or any concerns about conduct that may violate this policy and retaliation should be directed to either the Equal Employment Opportunity Officer, Liane Forrester or one of the two Title IX Coordinators, Liane Forrester or Nicole Hazelbaker.
-Their contact information is below.
-Liane Forrester is primarily responsible for matters involving employees.
-Nicole Hazelbaker is primarily responsible for matters involving students.
+All complaints or any concerns about conduct that may violate this policy and retaliation should be directed to the Title IX Coordinator, Nicole Hazelbaker.
+Her contact information is below.

 Dean of Students